Photo by Lucy Smith-Williams

 Amy B Tiong is a graduate of NYU Tisch School of the Arts.
 Inspired by her immigrant parents, she pursued her education with herculean efforts becoming a Gates Millennium Scholar, Tisch Dean’s Scholar, and Dean’s Scholar.

 Amy's narrative short Take Care Zora which she co-directed with Antonio Salume, was made in partnership with Ghetto Film School and Dolby.
-It will be making its premiere at AMC Lincoln Center & The Academy Museum of Motion Pictures.
+It premiered at AMC Lincoln Center & The Academy Museum of Motion Pictures.

 She directed a project for Bustle as part of their New Filmmakers Series.
 Bitter Sweet garnered press from Elite Daily, NBC News, and The Connecticut Paper.